SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ### Web Browser:
-Chrome(ium) is a very secure browser with modern mitigations on Linux &ndash; therefore on Android as well.
+Chrome(ium) is a very secure browser with modern mitigations on Linux, and on Android as well.
 Browsers based on *Mozilla Firefox* are still behind Chrome when it comes to exploit mitigations and code age/quality.
+It's getting better though.

 #### FOSS:
 - Chromium: https://www.chromium.org/developers/how-tos/android-build-instructions